Back arrow - black

 Ebook

-Help Reps to Consistently Reach Quota with Better Coaching
+Help Reps Consistently Reach Quota with Better Sales Coaching

 Chapter 1: Introduction

-By creating and committing to a solid coaching structure, you are setting up your team for success and growth.
+By creating and committing to a solid sales coaching program, you can set up your sales team for success and growth.

 What does a good sales coach look like?

-Sales coaching motivates, guides, and strengthens the skills of sales reps, which in turn leads to a more profitable sales organization.
+Sales coaching motivates, guides, and strengthens the skills of sales reps, which in turn leads to a more profitable team.

-The influence of coaching on your sales reps
+The influence of sales coaching on your sales reps

-Your role as a coach is also heavily reliant on acting as a teacher for your reps.
-Educate them on how their role within the sales cycle impacts your organization as well as reinforce open communication & teamwork across all departments.
+Sales coaches act as teachers for their reps.
+Educating them on how their role within the sales cycle impacts the team and sales organization.
+Coaching also reinforces open communication & teamwork across all departments.

-“Coaching is way more important than we give credit.
-It’s not enough to just look at the reports and check how your team is performing.
+“Coaching is way more important than we give it credit for.
+It's not enough to just look at the reports and check how your team is performing.
 Coaching is a commitment.
 Make sure that the 1:1 sessions are scheduled and you invest your time to listen to calls so that you can provide ongoing guidance to your team.” - David Dulany, Founder & CEO of Tenbound

 Why do leading companies invest in sales coaching?

-73% of managers spend less than 5% of time on coaching
+73% of managers spend less than 5% of time on sales coaching

-Here are a few more reasons why coaching has such a profound impact on business:
+Here are a few more reasons why coaching can have a profound impact on business:

 • Improves productivity and performance

-Coaching sales teams means encouraging successful habits and increasing resiliency among your reps.
+Coaching sales teams means encouraging successful habits and increasing resiliency among sales reps.
 These factors not only lead to higher levels of productivity but also stronger long-term performance and accountability.

 • Boosts revenue

-Organizations that provide an effective and dynamic coaching structure can reach 7% greater annual revenue growth.
+Organizations that provide dynamic and effective sales coaching can reach 7% greater annual revenue growth.

 • Increases job satisfaction

-Without coaching, reps are more likely to leave a company
+Without sales coaching, reps are more likely to leave a company

 Chapter 2: Tips for world-class coaching

-Establishing a systematic coaching process is essential to leading a successful team.
-When a comprehensive structure is created, it builds a foundation for a more prepared and effective sales team.
+Establishing a solid sales coaching program is essential to leading a successful team.
+With a comprehensive structure in place, you lay the foundation for a more prepared and effective team that is more likely to reap the benefits of sales coaching.

-Here are some essential sales coaching tips for you to integrate into your organization:
+Here are some essential coaching tips that you can integrate into your organization:

 Tip 1: Create a sales coaching structure

-Oftentimes, a coaching system involves integrating a specific coaching model or goal-setting method.
-Sales coaching models are structured guidelines that can help you lead your sales rep to a particular goal.
+Oftentimes, a coaching program involves integrating a specific coaching model or goal-setting method.

 The three most popular coaching models are GROW, OSKAR, and CLEAR.

-When creating your coaching structure, review your sales data and consider feedback from your team.
-This will help you create a customized structure that will match the specifics of your reps and the company’s objectives.
+When creating a sales coaching programs, review your data and consider feedback from your team.
+This will help you create a program customized for your reps' specific needs and increase the likelihood of successful sales coaching.

 Tip 2: Be flexible

-Once you’ve settled on your coaching structure, it’s important to be flexible.
-As the industry and markets change, the way you coach your reps may change as well.
+Once you've settled on a formal sales coaching program, it's important to stay flexible.
+As industries and markets change, the way you coach your reps will need to change as well.

 Tip 3: Set up team touchpoints